TheRedmc-Off/WebAppBuilder/README.md

 ## Support

-You can contact me at theredmc67@gmail.com (it is just my alt and old gmail lmao)
+You can contact me at theredmc67@gmail.com

 ## Screenshots